ahendricks1/CS61_Handbook/sets.md

 # Operations

-A \[set\] supports the following operations:
+A set supports the following operations:

-* add: Adds item to the set, O(1), since sets are implemented as hash functions you can directly access the end of list and add
+* .add(item): Adds item to the set, O(1), since sets are implemented as hash functions you can directly access the end of list and add
-* remove: Removes item from the set, O(1), same with remove, you can directly access the piece of data you want to remove
+* .remove(item): Removes item from the set, O(1), same with remove, you can directly access the piece of data you want to remove

 # Use Cases

-An \[set\] is useful \[you want a\] \[immutable list of unique items\].
+An set is useful if you want an immutable list of unique items.

-It is not as good as \[a dictionary] \[if you're okay with duplicates within your structure, dictionaries using key-value pairs is an easier way to keep track of values\].
+It is not as good as a dictionary if you're okay with duplicates within your structure, dictionaries using key-value pairs is an easier way to keep track of values.

 # Example